Kiffhost/exalted-scripture-understanding/Items/Artifacts & Evocations/Heirlooms of Power/Pyre of Legions/Somber Pyre Conflagration.md

 ## Special activation rules

-As long as the wielder isn’t dissonant with jade, this [[evocation]] awakens at no cost when she upholds a Major or Defining Tie of loyalty when confronting a significant threat alone.
+As long as the wielder isn’t dissonant with jade, this [[evocation]] awakens at no cost when she upholds a Major or Defining [[Intimacy|Tie]] of loyalty when confronting a significant threat alone.